Classifying Anomalies THrough Outer Density Estimation (CATHODE): Conclusions

 \section{Conclusions}

-We have proposed a new method to detect anomalous regions in data that operates without specific model assumptions beyond the existence of a bump.
-This new \cathode{} protocol can be seen as a synergy of the \cwola{} Hunting and \anode{} algorithms.
+\cathode{} is a new method for anomaly detection which is model-agnostic beyond the assumption of the existence of a bump.
+One can think of the \cathode{} protocol as combining the best of the \cwola{} Hunting and \anode{} algorithms.
 Similar to these two methods, we first partition data into signal region and sideband according to one feature (typically an invariant mass).
 As in \anode{}, a conditional density estimator is trained to learn the distribution of sideband data which is assumed to consist purely of background events.
 This density estimator is then used to generate new background-like events in the signal region.
 As in \cwola{} Hunting, a classifier is trained to distinguish actual events in the signal region from the background-like events.
-However, since now the background-like events are first transported via the conditional density estimator into the signal region, the resulting technique is expected to be robust against correlations between features used to define the signal region and features used to train the classifier (the key weakness of \cwola{} Hunting).
+However, since the background-like events are first transported via the conditional density estimator into the signal region, the result is (as opposed to the result of \cwola{} Hunting) expected to be robust against correlations between features used to define the signal region ($m$) and features used to train the classifier ($x$).

-Using the LHCO R\&D dataset, we empirically test this procedure.
-Here, \cathode{} achieves superior performance, as measured by the significance improvement characteristic, compared to \cwola{} Hunting and \anode{}. \cathode{} reaches a maximal SIC of 14, compared to 8.5 for \cwola{} Hunting and up to 6.5 for \anode{}.
-Interestingly, \cathode{} closely approximates an idealized anomaly detector's performance and---for low signal efficiency---even approaches a fully supervised classifier.
-The overall ability of anomaly detection algorithms decreases with the amount of signal present, and \cathode{} achieves a significance of at least 3 sigma down to an S/B ratio in the signal region of about 0.2\%.
+As a benchmark, the LHCO R\&D dataset is used to compare the different anomaly detection algorithms.
+We find that the \cathode{} method obtains near optimal performance as defined by the idealized anomaly detector.
+This performance is significantly better than the previous methods of \cwola{} Hunting and \anode{}.
+In our test point of $S/B = 0.6\%$, \cathode{} has a maximal SIC of 14, while \cwola{} Hunting peaks at 11 and \anode{} at 6.5.
+While all anomaly detection algorithms degrade as $S/B$ decreases, \cathode{} is able to achieve a significance of at least $3\,\sigma$ until $S/B\approx 0.25\%$.

-This gain likely comes from the two main innovations in the construction: using one density estimator instead of two (as in \anode{}) simplifies the learning task, and only comparing events inside (either real or transported to) the signal region removes the problem of correlations for the classification task.
+While only one new physics model was used to benchmark the anomaly detection methods, we expect good generalisation of CATHODE to other resonances as the construction only relies on the quality of background estimation from the sideband-regions.